 3.1 Rhetoric

 Language is the primary means through which humans understand the world.
 Speech is the expression of wisdom (sophia), allowing people to reason about a situation, construct a dialogue, understand, and investigate a subject.
-Humans have developed a strong ability and power for verbal and written expression, without which they could not realize any intellectual achievement beyond that of animals (Gitay 2010: 27; Searle 2002: 18).
+Humans have developed a strong ability for verbal and written expression, without which they could not realize any intellectual achievement beyond that of animals (Gitay 2010: 27; Searle 2002: 18).
 Communication is a fundamental action that unites and encourages a diverse, variegated society (Graber 1993: 305; Mio 1997: 113).
-Rhetoricians, knowing the importance and power of words adopt strategies that can be realized through use of words, their primary tools.
-They use words in a sophisticated manner, to create a new reality that their listeners will accept.
+Rhetoricians, knowing the importance and power of words, adopt strategies that can be realized through the use of words, their primary tools.
+They use words in a sophisticated manner to create a new reality that their listeners will accept.
 This is done by first building a bridge of consent with listeners, after which the work of persuasion is undertaken on the basis of this created consent (Gitay 2013: 120).

-Rhetoric has been called “verbal manipulation” because, when used correctly and effectively, written or oral expressions can be intentionally used not only to convey information, but to influence, persuade, and motivate others to take a certain action.
+Rhetoric has been called “verbal manipulation,” because, when used correctly and effectively, written or oral expressions can be intentionally directed not only to convey information, but to influence, persuade, and motivate others to take a certain action.
 Oral and written rhetorical devices are widely used by many people and in many areas of life.
 People are social creatures, and their very existence and ability to act depend on their ability to communicate in an understandable way.
-While spoken and written words are used primarily for the exchange of information, virtually all people, rulers, and ordinary citizens alike, have an instinctive urge to persuade others to accept their opinions, inclinations, and preferred lifestyle.
-The skill of persuasion is the ability to change others’ opinions or attitudes through some means of communication.
-Since the times of ancient Greece, rhetoric has been a significant area of public communication, and this is no less true today (Kayam and Sover 2013: 43).
+While spoken and written words are used primarily for the exchange of information, virtually all people, ordinary citizens and rulers alike, have an instinctive urge to persuade others to accept their opinions, inclinations, and preferred lifestyle.
+The skill of persuasion is the ability to change the opinions or attitudes of others through some means of communication.
+Since the times of ancient Greece, rhetoric has been a significant source for enhancing public communication, and this is no less true today (Kayam and Sover 2013: 43).

 Aristotle (2002) defined rhetoric as “the faculty of discovering in any particular case all of the available means of persuasion” (Kayam and Sover 2013: 44).
-Rhetoric became a respected and integral part of the development of democratic patterns of governing in ancient Greece.
 Verbal persuasion was seen as essential for the advancement of public affairs, and a skill every citizen needed to establish a place in the social system (Aristotle 2002).
-Teaching the art of speech and the discipline of rhetoric began in the fifth century bc, led by Corax of Syracuse, who lived in Sicily.
-In 644 bc, the tyrannical regime of Syracuse was overthrown and replaced by a democratic regime.
+The actual t eaching of the art of speech and the discipline of rhetoric began in the fifth century bc, after the tyrannical regime of Syracuse was overthrown and replaced by a democratic regime.
 Many of the city’s residents had been exiled or had fled, and upon their return, they discovered that the tyrants had expropriated their lands and property.
 A wave of property lawsuits followed.
-Two citizens of Syracuse, Corax and Tisias, designed a method of rhetoric to advise people on how to argue their cases in court.
-In the heyday of the Athenian state, rhetoric was used in the courts and in the assembly, and echoes of this style are also found in tragedy, comedy, philosophy, and historiography from that time (Aristotle, 2002; Kayam and Sover 2013: 44).
-2.1.1 Rhetoric in the Arabic language
+Two citizens of Syracuse, Corax and Tisias, designed a method of rhetoric to guide people arguing cases in court.
+Eventually, in the heyday of the Athenian state, rhetoric was used in the courts and in the assembly, and echoes of this style are also found in tragedy, comedy, philosophy, and historiography from that time (Aristotle 2002; Kayam and Sover 2013: 44).

+3.1.1 Rhetoric in the Arabic language